-Easyhaler Salbutamol Sulphate 100 micrograms per actuation inhalation powder
+Easyhaler Salbutamol Sulfate 100 micrograms per actuation inhalation powder

-Metered dose delivery 100 mcg of Salbutamol per actuation as Salbutamol Sulphate Ph.Eur.
+Metered dose delivery 100 mcg of Salbutamol per actuation as Salbutamol Sulfate Ph.Eur.

 Excipient with known effect: Lactose monohydrate